 PALMA, which stands for Proyecto Avance: Latino Mentoring Association, began in 2003 when local Latinx families reached out to Residential College Spanish Language lecturer Cristhian Espinoza-Pino to help find tutors in the community for their children.
 Finding little, Cristhian engaged two of his colleagues in the Spanish Language program in the RC and two student volunteer tutors to begin meeting with the seven children.
 Since then, the program has ballooned to 75 U-M student tutors, as well as a number of community members and students from local high schools and EMU and Washtenaw Community College.
 This fleet of dedicated volunteers meets twice a week with 110 tutees from Ann Arbor and Ypsilanti, though the need is regrettably greater than the program can handle and they've had to maintain a waiting list for the past several years.
 The clients, mostly children, meet with their tutors at the Ann Arbor Downtown District Library thanks to the support of the AADL staff including Terry Soave and Beth Manuel.
 U-M students fill the PALMA executive board, and Cristhian serves as both their advisor as well as the lead contact in the local Latinx community.
 Together they carefully consider the needs of the clients with the abilities of tutors to make the best match-ups that will enhance the language skills of both, and give a platform for the clients to share about their cultures and traditions.
 Cristhian is always looking for more native Spanish speakers because, as he says, "they demonstrate to their tutees that Latinos are an important part of the U-M community."

-PALMA hosted a 15th anniversary party on April 14 for over 200 community members at St. Francis of Assisi Church in Ann Arbor (photos above were taken at this event).
-The highlights of the milestone event included the announcement of the first-ever PALMA client to be accepted to University of Michigan, as well the conferring of award recognition to seven tutors who have volunteered with PALMA for three or more years, the majority of whom tutored the same clients throughout their entire college career.
+PALMA hosted a 15th anniversary party on April 14, 2020 for over 200 community members at St. Francis of Assisi Church in Ann Arbor.
+Highlights of the milestone event included the announcement of the first-ever PALMA client to be accepted to University of Michigan, as well the conferring of award recognition to seven tutors who have volunteered with PALMA for three or more years, the majority of whom tutored the same clients throughout their entire college career.

 Olivia Wood is a Spanish and International Studies double major from Berkley, MI.
 She received an RC Janet Senior Award for her exceptional work in the Spanish Language and with PALMA, and was recognized at the 15th Anniversary for being a tutor all four years at U-M.